Kpro11/Aqeous/README.md

 ## Requirements
-We recommend using a 64 bit compiler, spesifically MSVC 2015.
+We recommend using a 64 bit compiler, specifically MSVC 2015.
 You can get this by installing Visual Studio 2015 from https://visualstudio.microsoft.com/vs/older-downloads/

 We also recommend using Qt version 5.11.2 or higher, and Qt Creator version 4.7.1 or higher.
 Both can be downloaded from https://www.qt.io/download